openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Self-Issued OpenID Provider Invocation

+When the End-user first interacts with the RP, there are currently no established, robust means to signal which OpenID Providers to invoke, because applications cannot reliably determine a URI of the Self-Issued OP an End-user may have a relationship with or have installed.
+The RP is, therefore, responsible for selecting where to direct the request URL.

 When the RP sends the request to the Self-Issued OP, there are two scenarios how to reach and invoke an application that can process that request.

 In the first scenario, request is encoded in a QR code, and the End-user scans it with the camera via the application that is intended to handle the request from the RP.
 In this scenario, the request does not need to be intended for a specfiic `authorization_endpoint` of a Self-Issued OP.
 Note that this will not work in a same-device Self-Issued OP flow, when the RP and the Self-Issued OP are on the same device.